On Non-Negative Quadratic Programming in Geometric Optimization: Algorithm

+\paragraph{Algorithm specification} We use a trick that is important for efficiency.
+For $r = 2, 3, \ldots$, before calling the solver to compute $\mat{x}_r$ in the $(r-1)$-th iteration, we eliminate the variables in the active set $S_r$ because they are set to zeros anyway.
+Since there can be many variables in $S_r$ especially when $r$ is small, this step allows the solver to potentially run a lot faster.
+Therefore, the solver cannot return any Lagrange multiplier $(\mat{v}_r)_j$ that corresponds to the variable $(\mat{x})_j$ in the active set $S_r$ because $(\mat{x})_j$ is eliminated before the solver is called.
+This seems to be a problem because our key task at the end of the $(r-1)$-th iteration is to determine an appropriate subset of $j \in S_r$ such that $(\mat{v}_r)_j < 0$.
+Fortunately, the first KKT condition tells us that $\mat{v}_r = \nabla f(\mat{x}_r) - \mat{B}^t\mat{u}_r - \mat{C}^t\tilde{\mat{u}}_r$, so we can compute all entries in $\mat{v}_r$.
+In other words, the optimal solution of the Lagrange dual problem constrained by $S_r$ is fully characterized by $(\mat{u}_r,\tilde{\mat{u}}_r,\mat{x}_r)$.

+SolveNNQ in Algorithm~\ref{alg:1} describes the iterative method.
 In line~\ref{alg:free} of SolveNNQ, we kick out all free variables that are zero in the current solution $\mat{x}_r$, i.e., if $i \not\in S_r$ and $i \not\in \supp(\mat{x}_r)$, move $i$ to $S_{r+1}$.
 This step keeps the number of free variables small so that the next call of the solver will run fast.
 When the computation is near its end, moving a free variable wrongly to the active set can be costly; it is preferable to shrink the active set to stay on course for the optimal solution $\mat{x}_*$.
-Therefore, we have a threshold $\beta_0$ on $|E_r|$ and set $S_{r+1} := S_r \setminus E_r$ in line~\ref{alg:exceed-end} if $|E_r| < \beta_0$.
+Therefore, we have a threshold $\beta_0$ on $|E_r|$ and set $S_{r+1} \leftarrow S_r \setminus E_r$ in line~\ref{alg:exceed-end} if $|E_r| < \beta_0$.
 The threshold $\beta_0$ gives us control on the number of free variables.
-In some rare cases when we are near $\mat{x}_*$, the algorithm may alternate between excluding a primal variable from the active set in one iteration and moving the same variable into the active set in the next iteration.
+In some rare cases when we are near~$\mat{x}_*$, the algorithm may alternate between excluding a primal variable from the active set in one iteration and moving the same variable into the active set in the next iteration.
 The algorithm may not terminate.
 Therefore, we have another threshold $\beta_1$ on the number of iterations beyond which the active set will be shrunk monotonically in line~\ref{alg:exceed-end}, thereby guaranteeing convergence.
-We will see later that if $\beta_1$ is not exceeded, the iterations of lines~\ref{alg:loop-start}--\ref{alg:loop-end} converge quickly to the optimum under some assumption.
-If $\beta_1$ is exceeded, we can still bound the number of remaining iterations by $|\supp(\mat{x}_*)|$ (see Appendix~\ref{app:exceed}), but we will have no control on the number of free variables.
-The threshold $\beta_1$ is rarely exceeded in our experiments; setting $S_{r+1} := S_r \setminus E_r$ when $|E_r| < \beta_0$ also helps to keep the the algorithm from exceeding the threshold $\beta_1$.
-In our experiments, we set $\tau = \Theta(\log^2 \nu)$, $\beta_0 = \Theta(\tau)$, and $\beta_1$ to be a constant; more details are given in Section~\ref{sec:experiments}.
+The threshold $\beta_1$ is rarely exceeded in our experiments; setting $S_{r+1} \leftarrow S_r \setminus E_r$ when $|E_r| < \beta_0$ also helps to keep the the algorithm from exceeding the threshold $\beta_1$.
+In our experiments, we set $\tau = 4\ln^2 \nu$, $\beta_0 = 3\tau$, and $\beta_1 = 15$.